timonwong/loggercheck/README.md

   -memprofile string
         write memory profile to this file
   -rulefile value
-        path to a file contains a list of rules.
+        path to a file contains a list of rules -source
-  -source
         no effect (deprecated)
   -tags string